 Make sure you are registered and that your registration is up to date with your current address.

 Every state has different requirements for what ID you may need to register and vote.
 Make sure you have what you need.

 Make sure their registration is up to date and have them check that they have what they need to vote.

 You can do a lot leading up to the election.
 We need help calling and texting voters, joining our letter-writing program, helping with research, and data entry.
 We also looking for social media and design volunteers.

 History: "In 1990, music executives founded Rock the Vote in response to the censorship of hip-hop and rap artists.
-Our first partnership, with MTV, promoted the message that “Censorship is Un-American” and activated millions of young people across the country to exercise their rights and represent their interests.
-For thirty years, we have continuously adapted to the changing landscapes of media, technology and culture to breakthrough and empower each new generation."
+Our first partnership, with MTV, promoted the message that 'Censorship is Un-American' and activated millions of young people across the country to exercise their rights and represent their interests.
+For 30 years, we have continuously adapted to the changing landscapes of media, technology and culture to breakthrough and empower each new generation."

 Take action for yourself, your family, and your community and get ready to vote in this year's election.

-is a non-profit, nonpartisan organization that is on a mission to increase participation in every election and close the race and age voting gap by changing the culture around voting, harnessing grassroots energy, and through strategic partnerships to reach every American.""
+When We All Vote "is a non-profit, nonpartisan organization that is on a mission to increase participation in every election and close the race and age voting gap by changing the culture around voting, harnessing grassroots energy, and through strategic partnerships to reach every American."